pete4abw/lrzip-next/README.md

 * All filenames and symlinks and manpages now distinct from `lrzip`
 * Remove -r Recursive option
 * Remove gzip option compatibility and symlink `lrzn`. `lrzip-next` options prevail.
+* Users can add Comments with -C|--comment option
+* Magic header will store compression level used.

 (See original README for more historical info)